geopython/GeoHealthCheck/docker/README.md

 ### Using sqlite DB (default)

 Using the default [docker-compose.yml](compose/docker-compose.yml) will run GHC with a SQLite DB.
-Cronjobs are scheduled using [Jobber Cron](https://github.com/blacklabelops/jobber-cron/) as regular Unix `cron` does not play nice with Docker.

 To run (`-d` allows running in background):